futuregrid/manual/doc/source/genesis.rst

 Windows
 ^^^^^^^

-Double click the "grid" file in the installation directory;
-or
-Open a Windows command line window, cd to the installation directory, and enter the grid.exe command.
+Double click the "grid" file in the installation directory or open a Windows command line window, cd to the installation directory, and enter the grid.exe command.

 Linux or MacOS